Canva vs PowerPoint: Summary

 Read my full post on what is a brand kit and how to create one.

-While for presentations specifically, a custom template might be enough, if you only want to use brand elements for other brand imagery you create on PowerPoint, you will have to apply them from scratch.
+A custom template might be enough for presentations, but if you only want to use brand elements for other brand imagery you create on PowerPoint, you will have to apply them from scratch.

 Background removal

-Sometimes, you might want to remove the background and use it as a cutout for a picture you use.
+Sometimes, you might want to remove the background and use it as a cutout for your picture.

-Though this feature can apply for many designs, it is a feature I use often in my presentations as well, so I thought it was worth mentioning.
+Though this feature can apply to many designs, it is a feature I use often in my presentations, so I thought it was worth mentioning.

 See below the difference in background removal done with Canva and PowerPoint.